Charles Leclerc frustrated with Ferrari strategy in Qualifying for Canadian Grand Prix after Q2 exit

 Leclerc had called to follow Alex Albon, who was the first driver to use slicks and topped the timesheet in Q2, but Ferrari wanted the Monegasque driver to complete a banker lap on the intermediates first.

-- Max Verstappen on pole from Nico Hulkenberg after dramatic Canada qualy
+- Max Verstappen on pole, Nico Hulkenberg loses P2 after dramatic Canada qualy

 - When to watch the Canadian GP on Sky Sports